gem/earthquake-scenarios/metadata.md

 - **INJURIES_SEVERE:** Number of injured people needing medical aid from physicians to a greater extent as well as requiring medical technology such as x-rays or surgery, such as facial wounds, fractures, burns (third-degree or second-degree), dehydration, or exposure.
 - **INJURIES_CRITICAL:** Number of injured people needing adequate and instantaneous medical aid from physicians to save them and avoid losing their life, such as internal head trauma, brain damage, spinal column injuries, uncontrolled bleeding, punctured organ, and internal organ failures due to crushing.

-For **displaced population**, report the details as indicated in the source of reference.
+For **DISPLACED_POPULATION**, report the details as indicated in the source of reference.
 In addition, consider the following levels:

 - **HOMELESS:** Number of people who are reported as having been homeless due to heavy damage or destruction of their houses as well.
 Some of these people may be accommodated in shelters, in hotels/rentals, or with family/friends.
 - **SHELTERED:** Number of people who are reported as having been accommodated by national authorities or other organizations.